-Pennsylvania Common Core Standards-Academic standards for English language arts and mathematics based upon a Nationwide, state-led process coordinated by the National Governors Association and the Council of Chief State School Officers and in All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions collaboration with teachers, content experts and other education stakeholders. standards define the knowledge and skills students should have within their K-12 education careers so that they will graduate high school able to succeed in entry-level, credit-bearing academic college courses and in work-force training programs.
+22 PA Code Chapter 4 (006-326) As approved by the State Board of Education, March 14, 2013 Pennsylvania Common Core Standards-Academic standards for English language arts and mathematics based upon a Nationwide, state-led process coordinated by the National Governors Association and the Council of Chief State School Officers and in collaboration with teachers, content experts and other education stakeholders.
+The standards define the knowledge and skills students should have within their K-12 education careers so that they will graduate high school able to succeed in entry-level, credit-bearing academic college courses and in work-force training programs.